Pranksta Rap: Critical response

 Colin Jacobson of DVD Movie Guide said the episode reminded him of the third season episode "Radio Bart" and that the use of Chief Wiggum and Kirk Van Houten made it a "likeable" episode.

-On Four Finger Discount, Guy Davis and Brendan Dando liked Wiggum's story and would have liked if he had remained the commissioner for new story possibilties.
+On Four Finger Discount, Guy Davis and Brendan Dando liked Wiggum's story and would have liked if he had remained the commissioner for new story possibilities.

 Legacy

 Mike B. Anderson directed the episode.

 Andrew Martin of Prefix Mag named 50 Cent his eighth favorite musical guest on The Simpsons out of a list of ten.
 Charles Hiroshi Garrett cited the rapper's appearance as part of a trend of hip-hop artists who appear on film and television to ridicule themselves.

-A screencap from the episode showing a rapper wearing a chain necklace with the words "Thursday the 20th" has become an Internet meme, with the screencap getting circulated across the Internet on the twentieth day of a month if it is a Thursday.
+A still frame from the episode showing a rapper wearing a chain necklace with the words "Thursday the 20th" has become an Internet meme, with the frame getting circulated across the Internet on the twentieth day of a month if it is a Thursday.
 In October 2022, the meme became a purported prediction of the series when it was the date that Liz Truss resigned as Prime Minister of the United Kingdom.